Backpacking in Thailand is the number one choice for so many travellers! Read this guide for all the information you will need.

 - Half Day Seawalking Experience

 This is one of the more divided islands in terms of opinion.
-You only have to search Koh Tao in Google and you will see why.
+It’s a beautiful island to spend time on, but you only have to search Koh Tao in Google and you will see why.
 Without sugar-coating it, there have been a number of murders of foreign tourists in Koh Tao in recent years.

 I couldn’t leave it out as it really is a diving paradise.
 There are a number of dive centres on the island and it’s great for beginners and experienced divers alike.
 If you are really looking for an immersive diving experience then have a look at some of these liveaboard diving boats in Thailand.